HOW BELIEFS FORM – PART 2

 How Belief Works is an ongoing series of articles on the psychology of belief that's best read in sequence.

-The correct answer to the question of how beliefs form was first presented over three centuries ago, but has, ironically, been generally disbelieved by scholars, due to its counterintuitive claim.
-It has profound implications for our understanding of human psychology, and therefore also for our lives.
+And the truth about how beliefs form has profound implications for our understanding of human psychology, and therefore also for our lives.

 A radical theory of belief formation